jamielsharief/lightning/docs/translator.md

 ## Locale Setter

 The `LocaleSetterMiddleware` quite simply sets the locale on the `Translator` using if the server request attribute `locale` is available.
-This allows you to use this routing, where you want to take the locale from the url e.g. `/blog/en/some-post` or if you want to detect from the request headers or even maybe session.
+This allows you to use this when routing, where you want to take the locale from the url e.g. `/blog/en/some-post` or if you want to detect from the request headers or even maybe the session.

 ```php
 $translator = $container->get(Translator::class);